-q Statutory reserves
+q) Statutory reserves

 Statutory reserves represent accumulated transfers from net profit after deduction of taxes in each year for the Group to a statutory reserve account until the balance on this reserve is not less than the paid-up capital.
 In T&T there is also a requirement to maintain statutory reserves of at least twenty times its deposit liabilities.
 These reserves are not available for distribution as dividends or any other form of appropriation.
-Statutory reserves amounted to \$1.3 billion (2020: \$1.2 billion).
+Statutory reserves amounted to \$1.3 billion (2021: \$1.3 billion).

-r Fiduciary asset
+r) Fiduciary assets

 The Group provides custody, trustee and investment management services to third parties.
-All related assets are held in a fiduciary capacity and are not included in these Consolidated financial statements as they are not the assets of the Group.
-These assets under administration at September 30, 2021 totaled \$38.6 billion (2020: \$36.8 billion).
+All related assets are held in a fiduciary capacity and are not included in these consolidated financial statements as they are not the assets of the Group.
+These assets under administration at September 30, 2022 totaled \$38.1 billion (2021: \$38.6 billion).